gruntjs/grunt-contrib-watch/docs/watch-options.md

 There are a number of options available.
 Please review the [minimatch options here](https://github.com/isaacs/minimatch#options).
 As well as some additional options as follows:

+## files
+Type: `String|Array`

+This defines what file patterns this task will watch.
+Can be a string or an array of files and/or minimatch patterns.

 ## tasks
 Type: `String|Array`